WiredNerd/pytest-sort/docs/source/example_class.md

 The best way to implement this kind of cleanup is with a Pytest Fixture.
 Fixtures allow you to run the setup the data, then 'yield' execution to the test case.
-After the test case is completed, statments after the 'yield' are run to reset the data.
+After the test case is completed, statements after the 'yield' are run to reset the data.
 With a Fixture, the setup and reset pattern becomes reusable by other test cases.
 It also will run the reset steps even if the test case fails.
-Finally there can be perfomance benefits since we don't need to reset the data before every test case.
+Finally there can be performance benefits since we don't need to reset the data before every test case.

 ```python3
 import importlib